-^{} based on 2006 Census + units built or approved as of January 1, 2009 provided by the City of Iqaluit Planning & Lands Department target, but geographic and topographic constraints, servicing costs, and existing development patterns pose challenges within the Populated Area.
-It will be necessary to consider infill, redevelopment and increased density to achieve the 4,500 unit target.
+^{} based on 2006 Census + units built or approved as of January 1, 2009 provided by the City of Iqaluit Planning & Lands Department housing for 13,050 mix of housing types affordable housing

 Sufficient land should be set aside and available to meet housing needs for the 20-year planning horizon.
 For the purposes of this Plan, the target number of housing units will be 4,500 by 2030.